1960 Ethiopian coup attempt: Aftermath

+Zewde sees the coup as a precursor to the Ethiopian Revolution of 1974:

 The torch of change that the rebels had kindled was not extinguished with their physical elimination.
 On the contrary, it sparked a more outspoken and radical opposition to the regime.
 This can be seen in some of the underground leaflets that began to circulate soon after the end of the coup.
 They had such uncompromising motifs as "Better be a lion for a day and die than live the life of a lamb for a thousand days", "There is no solution without blood", and "What is sinful is to be ruled by despots, not to rise against them."
 Above all, the students became the true heirs of the rebels.
 They had come out on the streets in support of the rebels in 1960.
 Thereafter, they gave breadth and coherence to the opposition that the rebels had conceived and executed in such a confused manner.
 As for the imperial régime, unprepared to concede reform, it condemned itself to being swept away by revolution.

 Edmond Keller adds that following the coup, "rather than being able to dictate comfortably the rate and direction of change, the emperor was placed ever more on the defensive, having to work harder to mediate the demands of increasingly politically significant social groupings."
 Keller also disagrees with the assertion that the leaders of the coup were the only organised group critical of the imperial monarchy and its policies, pointing to nationalist organisations coalescing among the Oromo, Somali, Eritreans, and Tigreans, noting that "these pockets of opposition might never have emerged if the emperor's policies had been more sensitively directed at building legitimacy among the masses rather than simply at securing compliance or acquiescence to laws and policies."
 Selassie successfully avoided another coup attempt thanks to a tight system of control and his effective divide and rule policies, though it was clear that the regime was in a precarious position.